DaoCloud/DaoCloud-docs/docs/en/docs/storage/index.md

 - Local storage, known as HwameiStor, is specifically designed for cloud native environments.
-  It is built on a cloud native platform and has been selected as an open-source local storage solution for cloud native stateful workloads with High-Availability (HA) capabilities by CNCF sandbox.
+  It is built on a cloud native platform and has been selected as an open-source local storage solution for cloud native StatefulSets with High-Availability (HA) capabilities by CNCF sandbox.
   HwameiStor addresses the limitations of local volumes by enabling data drifting with applications, ensuring data availability and reliability.